idblr/ndi/README.md

 # Check the similarity of the two NDI metrics (Messer and Powell-Wiley, imputed) as quartiles
 table(NDI_2020_DC$NDIQuart, NDI_2020_DC$NDIQuint)
 ```

+#### Additional indices of racial or ethnic residential segregation or socioeconomic disparity

 ``` r
 # ---------------------------------------------------- #